djvelleman/STG4/README.md

 # STG4

 This is the *Set Theory Game*.
-It uses the [Lean4 Game Engine](https://github.com/leanprover-community/lean4game) and it is hosted as [adam.math.hhu.de](https://adam.math.hhu.de).
+It uses the [Lean4 Game Engine](https://github.com/leanprover-community/lean4game) and it is hosted at [adam.math.hhu.de](https://adam.math.hhu.de).

 ## Getting Started